 Graph theory has turned out to be an important tool for solving problems in many fields.
 For example, one can model the internet by representing webpages as dots and hyperlinks as arrows from one dot to another.
+Google's PageRank algorithm was developed by Larry Page and Sergey Brin using ideas from graph theory.
 Social networks and power infrastructures can also be represented as graphs.
 By analysing the graph one can determine which nodes have the most influence, or one can evaluate the vulnerability of a network against failure or attack.
-Problems such as finding the shortest tour through a number of cities can be expressed and solved using graph theory.
+Facebook and other social network companies use information obtained from the graph as a marketing tool and for offering improved services.
+Problems such as finding the shortest tour through a number of cities can be expressed and solved using graph theory, and are a key component of GPS-based navigation systems.
 There are many more applications.

-9.1 Introduction to graphs
+4.1 Introduction to graphs